Blockstream/asset_registry/doc/specs.md

   "name": "Foo Coin",
   "ticker": "FOO",
   "entity": { "domain": "foo-coin.com" },
-  "precision":8
+  "precision": 8
 }
 ```

 ## Contract hash

-The contract hash is the (single) sha256 hash of the contract json document, *canonicalized to have its keys sorted lexographically*.
+The contract hash is the (single) sha256 hash of the contract json document, *canonicalized to have its keys sorted lexicographically*.

 The canonicalization can be done with Perl like so: `$ perl -e 'use JSON::PP; my $js = JSON::PP->new; $js->canonical(1); print $js->encode($js->decode($ARGV[0]))' '{"version":0,"name":"FOO",...}'`